make-me/make-me/README.md

 ## Support

 At the moment, this only works on **OS X 10.8+** and ships with some binaries compiled for this platform.
-This is not ideal.
+Yes, we know is not ideal and it will be fixed in a future release.
+In the meantime, we're Mountain Lion only.

 [Homebrew](http://mxcl.github.com/homebrew/) is required for the bootstrap to run.